hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 - What are the dif strategies to partition key-value data?
 What are the tradeoffs of each approach?
 - How to handle celebrity key problem?
 - What are the dif ways to partition secondary index?
 How are read & write handled in each case?
 - What are the dif ways to assign partition to node?
-How rebalancing is handled in each case, with what tradeoff?
+How is rebalancing handled in each case, with what tradeoff?
 - Where can partitioning knowledge be kept?
 How is routing & discovery handled?

 # Transactions
-- What is a tran?
-Goal of using tran.
+- What is a trans?
+Goal of using trans.
 - Explain 4 concepts in ACID with examples.
-How to ensure durability in: 1 node & multi nodes
+How to ensure durability in: 1 node & multi nodes?
-- What are the situations when retrying aborted trans is not effective
+- What are the situations when retrying aborted trans is not effective?
-- What is dirty read, dirty write, read skew, lost update, write skew, phantom.
+- What are dirty read, dirty write, read skew (non-repeatable read), lost update, write skew, phantom?
 Provide examples.
 - What are the isolation levels?
 What anomalies does each level prevent?
 How are they implemented?

 # Distributed system issues & consensus